Asad-Ismail/CaptchaRecognition/README.md

 The contribution of this is work is follows

-1) We present custom Captcha Dataset with 5 characters per captcha
+1) We present custom Captcha Dataset with 6 characters per captcha
 2) Trained the Deep learning model for Captcha recognition
 3) Deploy the resulting model to read Captchas and automate the appointment system

+## Requirements

+1. Install chrome using installchrome.sh
+2. Install chrome driver which is compatible with chrome version.
+One is present in the repo also but if it incompatible
+3. Install requirement with pip install -r requirements.txt

 ## Dataset